Preetbandgar/Preetbandgar/README.md

 ---

-> 💬 I’m actively seeking entry-level or internship opportunities in Robotics Software Engineering.
+> 💬 I’m actively seeking entry-level or internship opportunities as a Robotics Engineer.
 Open to both remote and onsite roles — in India or globally (UK, Germany, EU, Canada, Australia, Singapore, Japan).